There are many reasons you might want to use a VPN, but the main ones usually revolve around security and privacy.

 You can pay for NordVPN with Bitcoin, Ethereum, or XRP, so there's plenty of choices when it comes to paying.

-NordVPN did suffer a security incident recently, which you may want to consider.
+However, NordVPN did suffer a security incident a few years back, which you may want to consider.
 If that's a deal-breaker, then check the alternative options above or below.

 But down to the nitty-gritty, you can pay for this VPN with Bitcoin.
 Although it's disappointing not to see more crypto options, they do support the most popular.